AgathaWang/UM_SI650_Information_Retrieval_FP_Image_in_Recipe_out/README.md

 of meal they would like to have based on the ingredients by only taking a picture.
 To realize this, we build a CNN classifier to recognize the vegetable in the input image and modify the returned label as a search query to generate recipes for users.
-The ranking method we have approached is BM25 and apply NDCG@10 as the evaluation metric to our search engine.
+The ranking method we have approached is BM25 and NDCG@10 is applied as the evaluation metric to our search engine.

 More information could be accessed in this blog post: https://medium.com/information-retrieval/image-in-recipe-out-7c5198d8093f